McKinsey Solve Game: 13 Tips to Ace this Test

 The tutorial suggests how long to spend on each task, but you have the flexibility to manage your own time.
 Tasks in the 1st scenario typically take longer than tasks in the 2nd scenario, so consider that as you plan your time.

-No advanced preparation for the test is required.
+McKinsey indicates that no advanced preparation for the test is required.
 Neither business knowledge nor gaming experience is required.
-The game provides all the information candidates need.
+The game provides all the information you need.

 Join our FREE Webinar: